 Welcome to Stoney Lake.
 There’s a good reason it’s called Stoney, and not, say, Your Boat And Motor Are Safe Lake.
 There are a lot of rocks, many just below the surface, and most aren’t marked.
 Boating on Stoney can be dangerous, but we’re here to help you get out there anyway.

 In addition to our always-complimentary kayaks, canoes, and stand-up paddleboards, Viamede is launching a new program for fishing boat rentals.
 These 12′ tin boats come equipped with a trolling motor and battery, life jackets and safety equipment so you can cruise with confidence.
-These boats come pre-dinged, so when you hit a rock (and I promise you, you will), we won’t be offended.
+These boats come pre-dinged, so if you hit a rock, we won’t be offended.
 Rentals cost $50 for a half day (8-2 or 3-9) or $75 for a full day.
 Boat capacity is 4, and the driver must be over 16.

 Stoney Lake is well known as one of the best lakes in Ontario for fishing.
 Throw bread off the docks to the resident sunfish, or spend a week on the water chasing 50″ muskie, paddle to the rocks and count the bass or cast the shore at night for walleye – it’s all easy and fun.